UTSARobotics/ros1_bootcamp/README.md

 > #### Disclaimer
 > Please note that the instructor has not personally tested these alternative methods and cannot confirm their compatibility or performance for this course.
 You may use these alternatives at your own risk, and support may be limited.

-Then, ensure the following software is installed on your system:
-- ROS Noetic (for Ubuntu 20.04) or ROS Melodic (for Ubuntu 18.04)
-- Gazebo (included with ROS installation)

 ### Day-by-Day Breakdown